Variations of the Dominion Battlecruiser

 by Jörg Hillebrand and Bernd Schneider

 The Jem'Hadar battlecruiser is a large warship that repeatedly appeared during the Dominion War arc of DS9.
-Fans quickly found out that the first ships as seen in DS9: "In Purgatory's Shadow" were unlike the variant which we could look at more in detail in later episodes.
-The first variant is routinely nicknamed "V-type" because of its wing and nacelle arrangement that looks like a "V" in a straight fore view.
+Fans quickly found out that the first ships as seen in DS9: "In Purgatory's Shadow" were unlike the variant we could look at more in detail in later episodes.
+The first variant is routinely nicknamed "V-type" because of its wing and nacelle arrangement that looks like an inverted "V" in a straight fore view.
 This article investigates whether a distinct V-type exists at all, how often it shows up and whether there are possibly more variations aside from the nacelle struts.
 Here is a list of all battlecruiser appearances in chronological order:

 1. DS9: "In Purgatory's Shadow"

 5. DS9: "Call to Arms"

 8. DS9: "Behind the Lines"